 - 1) Establishes a number of new requirements for bidders.
-Specifically it: - a) Requires a bidder to certify in writing to the UC that the bid includes a total employee compensation package, including fringe benefits, that is valued at a per-employee basis that does not undercut, by more than 5 percent, the average per-employee value of total compensation for employees at the UC who perform comparable work at the relevant campus, medical center, or laboratory, where the proposed work will be performed.
-In addition, it: - Applies these requirements specifically to contracts for building maintenance, cleaning, or custodial services, call center services, dining and food services, gardening, grounds keeping and plant nursery services, laborer services, mailroom services, parking, shuttle bus, truck driving, or transportation services, security services, storekeeper services, patient care technical employee services, patient billing services, medical transcribing services, patient escort services, or nursing assistant services. - ii) Exempts the application of these requirements to employees who are mentally or physically handicapped, or both, who have been issued a license for employment at less than minimum wage by the Industrial Welfare Commission. - iii) Exempts public works projects conducted by public agencies from these requirements. - b) Requires the UC to: - i) Include in its request for proposals a calculation which considers the criteria outlined in 1) above. - ii) Use all known cost escalators in the calculation to project the future rate of growth of average per-employee total compensation costs. - c) Requires a bidder to certify in writing that the bidder has not been found liable for violation of compensation, work hours, or working conditions related provisions of the Penal Code, or Labor Code, as specified, or any Wage Order Issued by the Industrial Welfare Commission for specified amounts, within the prior ten years.
+Specifically, this bill: - a) Requires a bidder to certify in writing to the University of California (UC) that the bid includes a total employee compensation package, including fringe benefits, that is valued at a per-employee basis that does not undercut, by more than five percent, the average per-employee value of total compensation for employees at the UC who perform comparable work at the relevant campus, medical center, or laboratory, where the proposed work will be performed.
+In addition, it: - Applies these requirements specifically to contracts for building, maintenance, cleaning, or custodial services, call center services, dining and food services, gardening, grounds keeping and plant nursery services, laborer services, mailroom services, parking, shuttle bus, truck driving, or transportation services, security services patient billing services, medical transcribing services, patient escort services, or nursing assistant services. - ii) Exempts the application of these requirements to employees who are mentally or physically handicapped, or both, who have been issued a license for employment at less than minimum wage by the Industrial Welfare Commission. - iii) Exempts public works projects conducted by public agencies from these requirements. - b) Requires the UC to: - i) Include in its request for proposals a calculation which considers the criteria outlined in 1) above. - ii) Use all known cost escalators in the calculation to project the future rate of growth of average per-employee total compensation costs. - c) Requires a bidder to certify in writing that the bidder has not been found liable for violation of compensation, work hours, or working conditions related provisions of the Penal Code, or Labor Code, as specified, or any Wage order Issued by the Industrial Welfare Commission for specified amounts, within the prior five years. - d) Declares the record provided by the bidder/contractor to be subject to public records act laws, as specified and authorizes the UC to redact any confidential information, as specified, and to delay response until after a bid process is complete, if applicable. - 2) Makes, beginning January 1, 2019, the \$100,000 threshold for competitive bidding contracts for goods, materials and services to be performed applicable to any renewal or extension of an existing contract if it involves an expenditure of \$100,000 or more annually.